ArduPilot/MethodicConfigurator/USERMANUAL.md

   - ReadOnly parameters are presented on a *red background*🟥, they should not be present in a intermediate configuration file because under normal conditions they can not be changed
   - Sensor calibration parameters are presented on a *yellow background*🟨, they are vehicle-instance dependent and can NOT be reused between similar vehicles
 - The current parameter value read from your FC is on the `Current Value` column.
-  - Not available parameter values are presented as `N/A` on a *blue background*
+  - Not available parameter values are presented as `N/A` on a *orange background*🟧
   - Parameters that have the default parameter value are presented on a *light blue background* 🟦
 - The new value is the value in the intermediate file and will be written to the flight controller. **You MUST change the value to meet your needs**.
 The provided values in the `example_vehicle` directory are just examples.
 - **In the parameter table, you can edit the `New Value` and `Change Reason` entries for each parameter.**